dataresearchcenter/legal/docs/en/nda.md

 and

 IDIO Daten Import Export GmbH, Gottschedstr.
-6, 13357 Berlin
+6, 13357 Berlin (doing business as _Data and Research Center - DARC_)

 hereinafter each also referred to as "Party" and collectively as "Parties"